AI Tool Risk Directory ← All 26 tools Verdict assessed 29 July 2026

 Limited

 Otter.ai can be used at work only under specific conditions.
-Our verdict for a typical 50–500 person company handling client or regulated data: Limited.
-Recording and transcribing meetings triggers consent laws and client-confidentiality duties — usable internally with consent, dangerous on client calls.
+Our verdict for a typical 50–500 person company handling client or regulated data, assessed 29 July 2026: Limited.
+Otter’s own privacy policy says it trains its AI on de-identified recordings and on transcriptions that may contain personal information — workable internally with consent, dangerous on client calls.
 Two-party consent states make "the bot joined silently" a legal problem, not just an etiquette one.
 Client calls need written consent, full stop.

 Otter.ai at a glance